Silk - the Chinese luxury fabric

 Originally silk production was a cottage industry with each family (predominantly women) manufacturing small amounts of silk.
 The finest silk was produced in the south, in the north a coarser off-white product was made from oak rather than mulberry leaves (in the wild the silkworm feeds on oak rather than mulberry leaves).
 Mulberry produces a rubbery sap and it is probably this constituent that helps the silkworms produce robust, supple fibers.

 A strict code on the clothing of court officials required them to wear dyed and decorated silk.
 Cheaper and rougher hemp or cotton was the clothing of the mass of the people.
-Satin is often made from silk and has a glossy top surface and a matt back; it is made by using a different weaving pattern.
-The English word Satin comes from the city of Zayton, an ancient name for Quanzhou in Fujian province].
+Satin is often made from silk and has a glossy top surface and a mat back; it is made by using a different weaving pattern.
+The English word Satin is derived from the city of Zayton, an ancient name for Quanzhou in Fujian province.
 Zhejiang province has a long tradition as a center of silk production dating back at least 1,500 years.
 Hangzhou and Suzhou became the main centers for handling and Suzhou now has impressive silk and embroidery museums .

 silk, silkworm